nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </aside>

 Here, there is more content belonging to the outer [^section^] element after the closing of the sub-section.
 In cases like this, there may be a need for a continuation heading, that tells the user that text belonging to the `<h[x]>` heading will continue.
 This heading will have the same level as the initial heading of the section, but must  also have the [^global/class^] attribute values  `no-toc` and `cont-hd`.
 The contents of the heading  must be the same as the initial heading with the text " (continued)" added.
 Note that this addition is language dependent, and language-specific terms can be found in [section 5.2.4](#continuation-heading-identifiers).
+Also, the section corresponding to the initial heading must be closed and a new section corresponding to the continuation heading must be opened.
+This section should be on the same level as the one containing the initial heading and must also have the [^global/class^] attribute value `cont-hd`.
 The example above would then be:

 <aside class="example" title="Continued parent section, with continuation heading">